nityansuman/machine-learning-porch/README.md

 - [Word2Vec Embeddings - Skip Gram Model Using Negative Sampling](natural-language/skip-gram-word2vec.ipynb)
 - [Training Embeddings From Scratch Or Use Pre-trained Embeddings](natural-language/embeddings-playground.ipynb)

-#### Sentiment Classification
+#### Text Classification

-Sentiment classification is the automated process of identifying opinions in text and labeling them as positive, negative, or neutral, based on the emotions.
+Text classification also known as text tagging or text categorization is the process of categorizing text into organized groups.

 - [IMDb Moview Review Classification](natural-language/classification-playground.ipynb)